neogeographica/singleplayer_scripts/README.md

 If running a release correctly requires unusual command-line arguments for Quake, this script won't do that for you.

-If running a release correctly requires a basegame like Quoth or a missionpack, this script won't install that dependency for you if it's missing (but it should catch that error).
-Also, if the release requires a basegame that is *not* mentioned in a doc/readme included in the release, this script won't figure out that it needs that basegame.
+If running a release correctly requires a base gamedir like Quoth or a missionpack, this script won't install that dependency for you if it's missing (but it should catch that error).
+Also, if the release requires a base gamedir that is *not* mentioned in a doc/readme included in the release, this script won't figure out that it needs that base.

 Basically... be familiar with how the script works (described in [scripts/README.md](scripts/README.md)), check out the readme of whatever it is you want to install or run, and you'll see if there's special stuff you need to take care of manually.
 And when Quake is launched, check the console for errors that might indicate that different launch arguments are needed.